|Rewards Rating:||4.5 / 5|

 American Express Green Card perks include:

-- Up to $189 annual CLEAR credit – CLEAR is a private security program available at over 60 airports, arenas, stadiums and Hertz rental car locations that uses biometrics to confirm your identity, allowing you to skip the line to show your ID and boarding pass to a TSA agent.
-CLEAR will certainly help you get through security a bit faster, and costs $189 a year.
-Some frequent flyer programs, like United MileagePlus offer members a CLEAR membership for as low as $109, depending on their status.
+- Up to $189 annual CLEAR Plus credit – CLEAR Plus is a private security program available at over 60 airports, arenas, stadiums and Hertz rental car locations that uses biometrics to confirm your identity, allowing you to skip the line to show your ID and boarding pass to a TSA agent.
+CLEAR Plus will certainly help you get through security a bit faster, and costs $189 a year.
+Some frequent flyer programs, like United MileagePlus offer members a CLEAR membership for as low as $109, depending on their status (subject to auto renewal).

 - Up to $100 annual LoungeBuddy credit – LoungeBuddy allows you to purchase day passes to participating lounges at over 80 airports worldwide, even if you’re not a loyalty club member.
 Passes vary in cost, averaging about $50 each; so while this credit is welcome, it may only cover the cost of a couple of lounge passes a year.

-These perks are intriguing, but if you opted for the Gold Card (with a $250 annual fee) instead, you’d get many more benefits, like an up to $120 dining credit, $120 per year in Uber Cash, a $100 activity credit on vacations over $3,000, dining and entertainment discounts and more.
+These perks are intriguing, but if you opted for the Gold Card (with a $250 annual fee) instead, you’d get many more benefits, like an up to $120 dining credit, $120 per year in Uber Cash and more.

 See related: American Express card benefits

 Not only does the American Express Green Card come with some compelling perks and bonuses on common purchases, it offers more payment flexibility than the average travel card.
-The American Express Green Card has no preset spending limit and cardholders can choose to pay in full or carry a balance with interest on eligible charges, up to the Pay Over Time limit.
+The American Express Green Card has no preset spending limit and cardholders can choose to pay in full, use Plan It® to split up large purchases into monthly payments with a fixed fee (up to the Pay Over Time limit) or or carry a balance with interest on eligible charges.

 Excellent customer experience